 The United States Department of Agriculture (USDA) forecasts high carryouts that have been steadily growing since the farm crisis of the 1980s.

-With record-low prices and ever-increasing carryouts, the outlook for agriculture appears grim.
-Without strong markets, farmers are operating at a loss, defaulting on loan payments, or making the difficult decision to get out of the industry altogether.
-How are American farmers, who are arguably the backbone of our economy, supposed to make it, much less thrive in these conditions?
-It may be difficult now to imagine, but think about what the world could look like with a successful, profitable domestic agriculture industry and the ways biofuels can help achieve this critical goal.
+Without strong markets for agricultural products, farmers can end up operating at a loss, defaulting on loan payments, or making the difficult decision to get out of the industry altogether.
+It may be difficult now to imagine, but think about what the world could look like with a successful, profitable domestic agriculture industry and the ways bioproducts can help achieve this critical goal.
+Biofuels and bioproducts are the catalyst for successful agriculture.
+Successful agriculture is key to solving some of the world’s most pressing problems, including climate change, poverty, hunger and disease.
+POET is poised to change the world!

 Farmers are often incorrectly depicted as a culprit when it comes to climate change.
 In reality, farmers are the key to solving climate change.
 Carbon dioxide, the main greenhouse gas (GHG) that contributes to climate change, is used by plants as they grow.